enkiga/enkiga/README.md

-# Hello There 👋
+# Greetings, fellow humans!👋

-**I'm Enoch Garoli**, a driven software engineer with a proven ability to design, develop, and deploy high-quality web and mobile applications.
-I'm passionate about building user-centric solutions that solve real-world problems and enhance user experiences.
+**I'm Enoch Garoli**, a software engineer who occasionally writes code that actually works *(most of the time🙃)*.
+I'm passionate about building user-friendly applications that don't spontaneously combust, and I have a knack for turning caffeine into code ☕.
+Feel free to explore my GitHub and witness the magic (or the occasional bug👻).

 ## My GitHub Stats 📈